Kimichen2006/Friday/README.md

-# Friday
-An intergeration of different models with new RAG memory system
 # Friday - Voice-Interactive AI Assistant

 Friday is a sophisticated, voice-interactive AI companion that uses Large Language Models (LLMs) and Text-to-Speech technology to create a natural conversational experience.